Charles Darwin

 When Darwin announced his theory of evolution by natural selection, he did more than transform biology.
 By showing how life on Earth evolved, Darwin told us that humans too are part of nature.

-When Darwin announced his theory of evolution by natural selection, he did more than transform biology.
-Before his great work, humans were comfortably different from other life, a special creation.
+When Charles Darwin announced his theory of evolution by natural selection, he did more than transform biology.
+Before his great work, humans were comfortably different from other life: a special creation.
 By showing how life on Earth evolved, Darwin told us that humans too are part of nature.

-This book gives a concise account of Darwin’s life and work, and makes vividly clear why his work continues to influence us all.
+This updated, concise yet informative account of Darwin’s life and work makes vividly clear the personal influences of the man and his work – and why his discoveries continue to influence us all.

 ISBN: 9781803999074